Water Damage and Neighbor Disputes

 - Punitive damages if you can show that your neighbor acted maliciously

-You can engage a real estate lawyer to appear before a judge requesting a court order that directs your neighbor to fix the problem.
+You can engage a real estate lawyer to appear before a judge and request a court order that directs your neighbor to fix the problem.
 Judges are more likely to issue such an order if the fix or repair is minor.
 The more extensive the repair, however, the less likely it is that a judge will issue such an order.